 A number of Guardsmen passed out during a rehearsal for Trooping the Colour in July 2019, while a soldier from the Scots Guards fainted during the 2010 Colonel's Review, to name just two moments when troops have struggled in intense heat.

-Reports last year suggested that salt could be supplemented to soldiers' diets to help prevent fainting - but how effective is salt in the prevention and treatment of heat-related conditions in general?
+Reports in 2019 suggested that salt could be supplemented to soldiers' diets to help prevent fainting - but how effective is salt in the prevention and treatment of heat-related conditions in general?

 Some studies by NATO into heat illness, hydration and low sodium has also studied heat-related medical challenges facing allied troops deployed to hot climates, such as Iraq and Afghanistan, and also considered ways individual soldiers could measure and diagnose their own hydration status and determine whether they were in need of additional fluids and other hydration needs during operations.